Gevans4352/Lingua-cute/README.md

-Language learning platform full stack project with amazing games to come sign language tournaments
+Language learning platform full stack project with amazing games currently only front end rn but there will be backend too